mnelson4/yet-another-related-posts-plugin/readme.txt

 = Widget =

 Related posts can also be displayed as a widget.
 Go to the Appearance > Widgets options page and add the "Related Posts (NARPP)" widget.
-Choose to display content from NARPP Basic.
 The widget will only be displayed on single entry (permalink) pages.

-The NARPP Basic widget can be used even if the "auto display" option is turned off.
+The NARPP widget can be used even if the "auto display" option is turned off.

 = Custom display through templates =